-These order types fall into two main categories, market orders and pending orders.
+These order types fall into two main categories, market orders, and pending orders.
 Below we will look at some of the different basic order types available in the MT4 platform.

 Market orders are requests to buy or sell immediately at the best available current market price.
-When trading in the MT4 platform, through the New Order window or if you prefer straight from the chart via the One Click Trading, you can place a market order to Buy or Sell a particular asset .
+When trading in the MT4 platform, through the New Order window or if you prefer straight from the chart via the One-Click Trading, you can place a market order to Buy or Sell a particular asset.

 For example, a trader who considers that the price of an instrument will rise can place a Buy position at the current market price.

 Pending orders are requests to buy or sell an asset if a price of his/her choice is reached sometime in the future.
 If the pre-determined price set by the trader is reached, then the trade will be opened.
-Otherwise, the pending order will remain open more often than not until it’s manually cancelled by the trader.
-Amongst these types of pending orders are the Buy Stop and Sell Stop and the Buy Limit and Sell Limit which are all available to all traders in the MetaTrader 4 (MT4) platform under the New Order window by selecting the order Type as Pending order.
+Otherwise, the pending order will remain open more often than not until it’s manually canceled by the trader.
+Amongst these types of pending orders are the Buy Stop and Sell Stop and the Buy Limit and Sell Limit which is all available to all traders in the MetaTrader 4 (MT4) platform under the New Order window by selecting the order Type as Pending order.

 It’s worth noting that if the platform is closed, both Buy Stop/Sell Stop and Buy Limit/Sell Limit positions are stored on the server and will therefore remain active until triggered or deleted.